Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Introduction

 Now let us state the main result of this paper: \begin{thm}[Theorems \ref{thm:main-1}, \ref{thm:main-2-a}, \ref{thm:main-2-b}] Let $\SO_{N}$ be the split special orthogonal group of degree $N$.
 Let $\pi^{\SO_{N}}$ be a simple supercuspidal representation of $\SO_{N}(F)$ with $L$-parameter $\phi$.
 Then, $\phi$ is trivial on $\SL_{2}(\C)$ and described as a representation of $W_{F}$ as follows: \begin{enumerate} \item When $N=2n+1$, $\phi$ is a $2n$-dimensional irreducible symplectic representation of $W_{F}$.
 Moreover, $\phi$ corresponds to a simple supercuspidal representation $\pi$ of $\GL_{2n}(F)$ under the local Langlands correspondence for $\GL_{2n}$. \item When $N=2n$ and $p=2$, $\phi$ is of the form $\phi=\phi_{0}\oplus\phi_{1}$, where \begin{itemize} \item $\phi_{0}$ is a $(2n-1)$-dimensional irreducible orthogonal representation of $W_{F}$, which is the $L$-parameter of a simple supercuspidal representation $\pi$ of $\GL_{2n-1}(F)$, and \item $\phi_{1}$ is the determinant character of $\phi_{0}$. \end{itemize} \item When $N=2n$ and $p\neq2$, $\phi$ is of the form $\phi=\phi_{0}\oplus\phi_{1}\oplus\phi_{2}$, where \begin{itemize} \item $\phi_{0}$ is a $(2n-2)$-dimensional irreducible orthogonal representation of $W_{F}$, which is the $L$-parameter of a simple supercuspidal representation $\pi$ of $\GL_{2n-2}(F)$, \item $\phi_{1}$ is an unramified quadratic character of $F^{\times}$, and \item $\phi_{2}$ is a ramified quadratic character of $F^{\times}$. \end{itemize} \end{enumerate} Furthermore, in each case, the quadratic characters and $\pi$ can be determined exactly from $\pi^{\SO_{N}}$ in terms of explicit parametrizing sets of simple supercuspidal representations (see Theorems \ref{thm:main-1}, \ref{thm:main-2-a}, \ref{thm:main-2-b} and Section \ref{sec:SSC}). \end{thm}

-As explained above, this result is new only when $p=2$; the case where $N=2n+1$ and $p\neq2$ is treated in \cite{Adr16} and \cite{Oi19-AJM}, and the case where $N=2n$ and $p\neq2$ is treated in \cite{AK19} and \cite{Oi18-ssc}.
+As explained above, this result is new only when $p=2$; the case where $N=2n+1$ and $p\neq2$ is treated in \cite{Adr16} and \cite{Oi19-AJM}, and the case where $N=2n$ and $p\neq2$ is treated in \cite{AK19} and \cite{Oi24}.
 However, we emphasize that our method provides an alternative proof even in these cases.
+When $p$ is odd, the present method uses much less of the theory of endoscopy.
+In particular, we do not need, for example, a complicated computation of twisted characters as performed in \cite{Oi19-AJM,Oi24}.

 Let us explain the outline of the proof of Theorem \ref{thm:main-intro}.
 We focus only on the case (2) in the following since the other cases can be treated in a similar manner.
 Suppose that $\pi^{\SO_{N}}$ is a simple supercuspidal representation of $\SO_{N}(F)$ with $L$-parameter $\phi$.
 Then $\phi$ is regarded as an orthogonal representation of $W_{F}\times\SL_{2}(\C)$.